aasthaghule2004/LocalfoodChatbot/README.md

-# 🍽️ AI Food Guide Chatbot
+🍽️ AI Food Guide Chatbot

-**AI Food Guide** is a location-aware, AI-powered chatbot that helps users discover the best local food based on their preferences.
-Whether you're looking for vegetarian dishes, non-veg specialties, or the top-rated restaurants nearby, this chatbot gives you smart, personalized recommendations.
+AI Food Guide is a smart, location-aware chatbot designed to help users discover the best local food options tailored to their tastes.
+Whether you're craving vegetarian delights, non-vegetarian specialties, or simply the top-rated spots around, this chatbot delivers personalized recommendations through an intuitive chat interface.

-## 🌟 Features
+🌟 Key Features

-- 🧠 AI-powered conversation for food recommendations
+🧠 AI-powered chatbot for intelligent food recommendations

-- 📍 Location-based results using user input
+📍 Location-based suggestions using user-provided input

-- 🍛 Vegetarian and non-vegetarian filtering
+🍛 Filter options for vegetarian and non-vegetarian preferences

-- ⭐ Lists of top-rated dishes and restaurants
+⭐ Curated lists of top-rated restaurants and must-try dishes

-- 💬 Simple and interactive web interface
+💬 Clean, conversational web interface for a user-friendly experience

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- **Frontend:** HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

-- **Backend/API Integration:** Used gemini api
-- **Design:** Responsive UI with chatbot styling
+Backend/API Integration: Powered by Gemini API

+UI/UX Design: Fully responsive layout with modern chatbot aesthetics

-## 🚀 How It Works
+🚀 How It Works

-1. User enters their food preference and location.
+Users enter their food preferences and location.

-2. The chatbot processes the input using AI logic.
+The chatbot processes the input using AI algorithms.

-3. The system fetches real-time data from external APIs.
+Real-time data is fetched from external APIs.

-4. Personalized food suggestions are shown in chat format.
+Smart, personalized suggestions are displayed in chat format.

-## 📌 Use Cases
+📌 Ideal For

-- Tourists exploring local cuisine
+🌍 Tourists exploring local cuisine

-- Foodies looking for new dishes
+🍴 Foodies hunting for new flavors

-- Anyone seeking quick and smart food recommendations
+⏱️ Anyone needing quick, tailored food recommendations

----

-👨‍💻 *Built as a student project to explore real-time APIs, user interaction design, and AI-based chatbot features.*